fionahavelock/WaterFlowApp/ReadMe.md

   *(This command may take a while)

-7. Start Run and Debug button in Visual Studio Code
+7. Start the APP by pressing the 'Run and Debug' button on the left side of Visual Studio Code (a triangle and bug symbol).
+Alternatively press control + shift + d to run

+8. Start the application by pressing on the green button on the top left.
+The select box should have automatically selected 'Python: Dash'.
+Alternatively press F5 to start

+9. Inside the terminal